-The Kunama tribe is one of the rare indigenous habitants of Tigrai and Eritrea’s Gash Barka area.
+The Kunama tribe is one of the rare indigenous habitants of Tigrai.
 They have their own language, lifestyle, history, culture, and tradition.
 Although unluckily, their history is not well written, they have a very interesting history and many qualities to show, many stories to tell, and many treasures to share.

 According to oral accounts, their historic settlement was on both sides of the lower Mereb river.
-Continuous conflicts with existing and newcomers have resulted in non-stop resettlements and finally, to the lowlands of Adiabo, parts of Qafta, Wolqait, and Gash Barka area, once again on both sides of the river Tekeze.
+Continuous conflicts with existing and newcomers have resulted in non-stop resettlements until recently.
+Today, they occupy the lowlands of Adiabo, parts of Qafta, Wolqait, and Gash Barka area, once again on both sides of another river, the Tekeze River.

 In their tradition, when a person dies, the Kunamas bury them in a carefully built grave for many reasons.
 Their first grave remembered to date is located in a remote village of what is known as Biyara today.
 As their elders say, there are many other historic landmarks in that place.